andreas-kupries/aktive/README.md

 multi-threaded, concurrent handling of multiple input regions without having to load the entirety of the inputs into memory.

-The detailed structures are very differen from VIPS however, for several reasons:
+The detailed structures are very different from VIPS however, for several reasons:

   - This is a Tcl extension, linked to and using Tcl API functions and structures.